-- Customer support is one of the main reasons people hire these companies, as you can give them a call or send them an email any time you have a question.
+2) Customer Support: Customer service is one of the main reasons people hire these companies, as you can give them a call or send them an email anytime you have a question.
 This saves lots of time because you won’t have to go digging for answers yourself.

-- Both of these companies offer far more than just LLC formation service.
-If you need registered agent, federal tax ID numbers or many other business services, LegalZoom and CorpNet can help your business reach the next level.
+4) Additional Services: Both of these companies offer far more than just LLC formation service.
+If you need registered agent service, a federal tax ID number (EIN), or many other business services, LegalZoom and CorpNet can help your business reach the next level.

-- If you need more information about formation or any of a number of other business issues, CorpNet and LegalZoom have extensive online learning centers filled with valuable information.
-Whether you require info about business types, licensing issues or taxation, they have a wealth of info to help you out.
+6) Educational: If you need more information about formation or any of a number of other business issues, CorpNet and LegalZoom have extensive online learning centers filled with valuable information.
+Whether you require info about business types, licensing issues, or taxation, they have a wealth of info to help you out.

 Side by Side Comparisons

-CorpNet’s ownership group got their start in 1997, with over 100,000 businesses served since then.
-On the other hand, LegalZoom has served about 2 million business customers, and 4 million total clients, since 1999.
+CorpNet’s ownership group got their start in 1997, with more than 500,000 businesses served since then.
+On the other hand, LegalZoom has served more than 2 million business customers since they started offering business services online in 2001.

 CorpNet gets lots of praise for their customer service, and rightfully so.
-Their reps are helpful, knowledgeable and friendly, and they’re easy to get ahold of as well.
+Their reps are helpful, knowledgeable, and friendly, and they’re easy to get ahold of as well.
 You can reach them from 10 am to 8 pm ET on weekdays.

 LegalZoom is such a large company that their service department is somewhat hit or miss.
 It’s not surprising that a few customers slip through the cracks here and there, but it is still a bit disappointing when it happens.
-On the positive side, LegalZoom has extended support hours that run from 8am to 10pm ET weekdays and 10am to 7pm ET weekends.
+On the positive side, LegalZoom has extended support hours that run from 10 am to 8 pm ET weekdays and 10 am to 7 pm ET weekends.

 CorpNet’s turnarounds are based on requirements from your state of formation, which means your formation could be as quick as just a couple days, or it could take several weeks, depending on your state.
 LegalZoom’s processing times depend on which level of LLC service package you purchase from them: Economy ($99) takes 30 business days, Standard ($329) takes 15 days, and Express Gold ($349) takes 7-10 days.
-In short, CorpNet is faster in some states, whereas LegalZoom is quicker in others.
-In general, it’s pretty much a toss up.
+In short, CorpNet is faster in some states, whereas LegalZoom can be quicker in others.
+In general, it’s pretty much a toss-up.

-CorpNet has an advanced order tracking system that allows you to track your formation’s progress in real time.
+Both LLC service providers have advanced order tracking systems that allow you to track your formation’s progress in real-time.
 They also send you alerts when your documents are filed.
-LegalZoom uses a simpler order confirmation alert and does not have detailed order tracking.

 Registered Agent Service

-CorpNet charges $149 for registered agent, compared to $159 for LegalZoom.
-Keep in mind that CorpNet’s more advanced formation packages do include a full year of registered agent, whereas LegalZoom never includes it in any formation bundle.
-(What is a Registered Agent?)
+CorpNet charges $149 per year for registered agent service, compared to $299 for LegalZoom.
+Keep in mind that CorpNet’s more advanced formation packages do include a full year of registered agent service, whereas LegalZoom never includes this feature in any formation bundle.

 When it comes to feedback, CorpNet is the clear winner.
 They have hundreds of overwhelmingly positive reviews online, with their customers frequently praising the assistance they receive from their support reps.
 On the other hand, while LegalZoom also has lots of reviews, they’re not nearly as positive.
-While a slight majority of LegalZoom’s reviews are positive, their overall customer feedback is split relatively evenly between positive and negative ratings.
+While a slight majority of LegalZoom’s reviews are positive, their overall customer feedback is split more evenly between positive and negative ratings.